MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_format.rst

 Optionally, a packed plugin can have some other useful files that will be recognized by MCDR:

 * ``requirements.txt``, indicating the python package requirement of your plugin.
-It'll be checked before plugin loading
+It'll be checked before plugin loading when selected by the metadata
 * ``lang/``, a folder storing translation files in json (``.json``) or yaml (``.yml``) format.
 MCDR will automatically load and register translation files in this folder

+Since v2.16.0, the :ref:`plugin_dev/metadata:requirements_file` metadata field can select a different requirements file relative to the plugin root, or disable requirements file handling.
+Omitting it preserves the default behavior of using ``requirements.txt`` if present

 You can include any other files or folders inside your packed plugin.
 You can access them via :meth:`~mcdreforged.plugin.si.plugin_server_interface.PluginServerInterface.open_bundled_file` method